 One of my favorite tools in dog training is the long leash.
 In fact, I have four different long leashes that I use regularly.
-It allows me to work on reliable recalls, long-distance stays, and is especially useful with practicing loose leash walking.
+It allows me to work on reliable recalls, and long-distance stays, and is especially useful with practicing loose leash walking.

 Plus, it gives my dogs more freedom to follow their nose when we go on sniffaris or go on a hiking trip, while still keeping them safely attached to me.
-It's perfect for dogs who may not be ready to be off-leash or for areas where dogs are required by law to be on a leash (which is most everywhere!).
+It's perfect for dogs who may not be ready to be off-leash or for areas where dogs are required by law to be on a leash (which is almost everywhere!).

 Like many other dog trainers, I am not a fan of retractable leashes, which makes long leads my go-to option.
 There are too many safety risks that come with using a retractable leash, and Flexi leashes can also hinder loose leash walking training.
 The constant tension of the retractable leash teaches a dog that they need to pull against leash pressure in order to move forward.
 This can make walking on a regular leash without pulling hard for them to understand.
 While handling a long lead may feel awkward at first, it's worth the switch from a retractable leash.